-Though some weight loss can be a normal part of aging — partially due to shrinking muscle mass — losing a substantial amount of weight over a short period of time can be a sign of an underlying condition.
+Though some weight loss can be a normal part of aging, losing a substantial amount of weight over a short period of time can be a sign of an underlying condition.
 Weight loss in older adults is considered a problem when there’s a loss of 5% body weight in one month or 10% over a six-month period.

-Some of the health consequences of sudden senior weight loss are:
+Some of the health consequences of sudden senior weight loss can be serious:

 Some of the conditions commonly associated with sudden weight loss in the elderly include:

-Many behavioral and social factors also may affect an older person’s eating habits and nutrition level, including:
+Many behavioral and social factors may also affect an older person’s eating habits and nutrition level:

 An exam can help you discover and rule out potential causes.
-If cancer is the culprit, early treatment can be life-saving.
+In situations like cancer, early treatment can be life-saving.

-No matter the apparent cause of the weight loss, simply staying aware of your loved one’s eating habits and weight will help you notice any worrisome changes soon after they happen.
+No matter the apparent cause of the weight loss, simply staying aware of your loved one’s eating habits and weight will help you notice any worrisome changes as they happen.

 In addition to performing a physical examination of the patient, doctors may ask the caregiver for a detailed history of the patient’s eating habits and weight.

-Fabius recommends his patients weigh themselves twice weekly, often with assistance from caregivers or family members.
+Dr. Fabius recommends his patients weigh themselves twice weekly, with assistance from caregivers or family members if necessary.
 He also suggests keeping a food diary, which will help paint an accurate picture of a person’s caloric intake and the timing of the weight loss.

-“It’s important to see, in that history taking, how many calories they’re actually burning,” Fabius says.
+“It’s important to see, in that history taking, how many calories they’re actually burning,” advises Dr. Fabius.
 “If a patient is meeting or exceeding their caloric needs, that’s going to make me suspect hyperthyroidism or a malabsorption syndrome.”

 Here are some critical questions doctors may ask: